abbastoof/Meta-Back-End-Developer-Exercises/Python/Week2/Assignment_Data_manipulate/README.md

-# Lab: Read in data, store, manipulate and output new data to a file
+# Read in data, store, manipulate and output new data to a file

 In this lab I read the contents of a file and then wrote the contents to another file.
 I stored the contents of a file into a list so that it can be accessed in different ways.